Member of the Association for Contract Textiles (ACT) the definitive resource for contract textile information and education

 The process of manufacturing synthetic fur is a modern marvel.
 Known as a pile fabric, fake fur or Faux Fur quality has advanced from new polymer technology greatly improving the look and feel of many finished products from stuffed animals to footwear, apparel and home furnishings such as fur pillows, fur upholstery and bed throws.
 Designers understand the association of synthetic fur with the humane treatment of animals and lessening the negative impact on the environment caused by industrial tanning of genuine hides.

 As technology producing luxurious fur has steadily increased, people have become more informed and sympathetic to the horrific conditions within the trapping and fur trade.
 Celebrity endorsements (or scandals) regarding fur aligns with public awareness thanks to organizations like The Humane Society, PETA, Friends of Animals, SPCA and others.
-Impressively, for the first time in history, a citywide law in West Hollywood, California was recently passed prohibiting the sale of any (real) fur items.
+Impressively, for the first time in history, citywide laws in San Francisco and LA, California were recently passed prohibiting the sale of any (real) fur items.